ARTICLE H. FLOOD HAZARD

 B. Specific Standards: In all special flood hazard areas where base flood elevation (BFE) data has been provided as set forth in this article, the following provisions, in addition to provisions of section 8-4H-5.A of this chapter, are required:

-1. Residential Construction: New construction and substantial improvement of any residential structure (including manufactured homes) shall have the lowest floor, including basement, elevated no lower than two feet (2') minimum above the BFE.
+1. Residential Construction: New construction and substantial improvement of any residential structure (including manufactured homes) shall have the lowest floor, including basement, elevated at least two feet (2') above the BFE.

 2. Nonresidential Construction:

-a.
-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall have the lowest floor, including basement, elevated no lower than the flood protection elevation, as defined in this article.

 b.
+New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall have the lowest floor, including basement, elevated at or above the flood protection elevation.

-Structures located in Zones A, AE, AH, AO may be floodproofed to the flood protection elevation in lieu of elevation; provided, that all areas of the structure, together with attendant utility and sanitary facilities, below the flood protection elevation are watertight with walls substantially impermeable to the passage of water, using structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
+(1) Floodproofing requires that all areas of the structure, together with attendant utility and sanitary facilities, below the flood protection elevation be watertight with walls substantially impermeable to the passage of water, using structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.

 3. Manufactured Homes: